missionpinball/mpf-docs/game_logic/logic_blocks/sequences.rst

 This is where you configure the actual events that make up the "steps" of your SequenceLogic Block.
-The real power of SequenceLogic Blocks is that you can enter more than one eventsfor each step, and *only one* of the of the events of that step has to happen for that step to be complete.
-You can enter anything you want for your events, whether it's one of MPF's `built-in events`_ or a made-up event that another Logic Block posts when it completes.
+The real power of SequenceLogic Blocks is that you can enter more than one events for each step, and *only one* of the of the events of that step has to happen for that step to be complete.
+You can enter anything you want for your events, whether it's one of MPF's built-in events or a made-up event that another Logic Block posts when it completes.
 (This is how you chain multiple Logic Blocks together to form complex logic.)
-The steps of a SequenceLogic Block mustbe completed in order.
-(If you want a Logic Block where the steps can becompleted in any order, that's what the AccrualLogic Blocks are for.)
-Read `our note about how to enter lists of lists`_ into the config files to make sure you get the configuration right.
-In the example above, the `shot_target`event has to fire first, then a ball has to enter the right popper, then the player has to hit either the right or left standup
+The steps of a SequenceLogic Block must be completed in order.
+(If you want a Logic Block where the steps can be completed in any order, that's what the AccrualLogic Blocks are for.)
+Read our note about how to enter lists of lists into the config files to make sure you get the configuration right.
+In the example above, the *shot_target* event has to fire first, then a ball has to enter the right popper, then the player has to hit either the right or left standup